How to Apply

 Curtis sets no minimum or maximum age for the admission of exceptional students to most of its programs.
 Students younger than college age are considered candidates for the Curtis Diploma.
 These students pursue their musical studies at Curtis and their college-preparatory academic studies at an accredited public or private middle or high school of their choosing.
 They may opt to transition to the Bachelor of Music program when they reach college age.

-Students who already have a bachelor’s degree when they enter Curtis may pursue graduate-level work toward a post-baccalaureate Diploma, or, if accepted into the program, a Master of Music degree or a Master of Music in Opera.
+Students who already have a bachelor’s degree when they enter Curtis may pursue graduate-level work toward a post-baccalaureate Diploma, or, if accepted into the program, a Master of Music degree or a Professional Studies Certificate.

 • How difficult is it to get into Curtis?

-The acceptance rate at Curtis varies from year to year and across programs.
+The acceptance rate at Curtis varies from year to year and across programs as the number of openings available depends on the needs of the departments and ensembles.
 Overall, it has remained steady at about 4 percent.
-Do not let this discourage you.
-Many current students didn’t believe they could be accepted but auditioned anyway.

 • What does Curtis look for in an audition?